Explanation of the terms, words and phrases we all use

 iCORE™ - is a Personalized Medicine Perfusion-SUB based on carefully selected and arranged fibrous scaffold.
 The iCORE operates as 4, 8, 12 Perfusion-SUBs in parallel and works with existing PCS from Eppendorf and from PALL.
 A development product designed for the OD 110 mm bioBLOCK and iCELLis Nano developed by company PerfuseCell and ElectroSpin with financial support from Eurostar-Eureca.

 IEC - International Electrotechnical Commission = an international electrical standards body.
-The standard we use is 60320 devided into "C13 female socket" and "C14 male plug" type of connectors.
-For security reasons C13 supply power and C14 receiver power.
+The standard we use is 60320 devided into "C13 socket" and "C14 plug" type of connectors.
+For security reasons C13 supply power (hidden legs - female) and C14 receiver power (visible legs - male).
+Look also at Wikipedia.

 InCyte - viable cell density measurement sensors based on capacitance available from Hamilton Company.